TYPES OF VERTEBRAE. first of all what a vertebrae? these are animals with a backbone or internal skeletal system.

 I just treated the skeletal system of living things in my previous article and I hope you had time to read it if not then follow this link TYPES OF SKELETON.

-SO in this article, I am going to be treating the various types of vertebrae as stated earlier in my last article.
-And the following are the types of vertebrae
+So in this article, I am going to be treating the various types of vertebrae as stated earlier in my last article.
+The following are the types of vertebrae

 CERVICAL VERTEBRAE

 The cervical vertebrae are found in the neck region.
-In man for example, the first cervical vertebra is called the Atlas while the second vertebra is called the Axis.
-The third vertebra to the seventh bones are the normal cervical bones.
+In man, for example, the first cervical vertebra is called the Atlas while the second vertebra is called the Axis.
+The third vertebra to the seventh bone is the normal cervical bone.

 THE CHARACTERISTICS OF THE ATLAS VERTEBRAE